karan-s-sangha/Decked-Out-2/README.md

 # Decked Out 2 - Game Overview

 ## Introduction
 Decked Out 2 is an adventurous and thrilling game inspired by the original Minecraft mini-game, Decked Out.
-Developed with a focus on exploration, strategy, and survival, Decked Out 2 brings a new level of excitement and challenges for players.
-The game is designed to capture the essence of exploration within a mysterious dungeon filled with artifacts, ravagers, and treasures.
+Created by a passionate team of developers and artists including **Karan Sangha, Ingeun Hwang, and Khin Win**, the game elevates the concept of exploration, strategy, and survival.
+Decked Out 2 introduces players to a realm of excitement and challenges within a dungeon brimming with secrets, artifacts, and menacing ravagers.

 ## Features
 - **Exploration:** Navigate through a dynamically generated dungeon with intricate layouts and secrets waiting to be discovered.